-Over 1 million older Canadians live with frailty.
-This number may be higher as frailty frequently goes undetected and screening is not conducted consistently.
-As Canada ages, it is estimated that by 2025, this number will rise to over 2 million older adults living with frailty.
+Over 1.5 million older Canadians live with frailty.
+This number may be higher, as frailty frequently goes undetected and screening is not conducted consistently.
+As Canada ages, it is estimated that in ten years this number will rise to over 2 million older adults living with frailty.

 Frailty becomes more common with increasing age.
 People who are frail are more likely to have many health care problems reducing their ability to function and their ability to do the activities necessary for daily living.
 As frailty severity increases, the risk of deterioration and death, especially from minor illnesses and injuries greatly increases.

 See below how you can AVOID Frailty and take control…

 The best way to stay mobile, strong and healthy is to do activities that strengthen your muscles, get your heart beating, and challenge your balance.
 It’s never too late to start!
 Even adults in their 80s and 90s have been known to rebuild muscle strength with regular exercise.
 Activity and exercise can slow, and in some cases reverse frailty.
 Remember to also let your body recharge and repair.
 Older adults need 7 to 9 hours of sleep nightly.
 Find out more about staying active.

 As we age, our body’s ability to fight off infection is reduced.
 Vaccines are safe and effective, and they greatly improve your ability to resist infectious disease and avoid illnesses that can cause hospitalization or lead to poorer health.
 Adults over 65 years of age should get the high dose flu vaccine annually, as well as a shingles and pneumonia vaccine once as an adult over age 50.
 Also, check that your booster shots up are to date, including diphtheria, tetanus and pertussis.
 Find out more about vaccines.